chalk-xx/kernel/testscripts/SlingRuby/dataload/README.txt

 Command notes:
 1) admin user does all the data loading
-2) the trailing slash on --server is required
+2) the trailing slash on --server value is required
 3) --load-content-files refers to the 600 MBytes of NYU content, simple text file content "Lorem Ipsum" files will be generated in any case
    --load-content-files has 2 values, 0 for do not load or 1 for do load the files.
 4) after loading users, you can login as any user by picking one of the id's someusers.csv with the default password